KarlDorogy/Cisc-327-Course-Project-Group-20/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:

 # Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the PEP 8 style guide for python
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation